HighLight: Efficient and Flexible DNN Acceleration with Hierarchical Structured Sparsity: Precise Sparsity Specification

 \subsection{Fibertree Abstraction}

-The fibertree abstraction~\cite{dnn_syn_lec} provides a systematic and precise way to express the sparsity in the tensors, \emph{without getting into the complications about how the tensor is eventually stored in buffers (\eg, compressed or uncompressed}).
-Since the sparsity specification focuses on understanding the nature of the sparsity rather than how it can be compressed, we use fibertrees as a basis for our proposed methodology.
+The fibertree abstraction~\cite{dnn_syn_lec, drt, teaal} provides a systematic and precise way to express the content of tensors, \emph{without getting into the complexities related to its layout when the tensor is actually stored in buffers (\eg, compressed or uncompressed}).
+Since the sparsity specification focuses on understanding the nature of the sparsity patterns rather than how they can be compressed, we use fibertrees as a basis for our proposed methodology.

 For ease of presentation, we use the three-dimensional weight tensor in Fig.~\ref{fig:tree-repr}(a) as an example, which has \emph{C} channels, \emph{R} rows, and \emph{S} columns.
 Fig.~\ref{fig:tree-repr}(b) shows the fibertree representation of the tensor.
 The fibertree has three levels, each of which is referred to as a \emph{rank} and corresponds to a dimension of the tensor (\eg, the lowest rank, \emph{Rank0}, corresponds to dimension \emph{S}).
 Each rank contains multiple \emph{fibers}, each of which contains a set of \emph{coordinates} and their associated \emph{payloads}.
-For intermediate ranks, the payload is a fiber from a lower rank (\eg, the first coordinate in \emph{Rank1} has the first fiber in \emph{Rank0} as its payload); for a coordinate in \emph{Rank0}, the payload is a simple value (\eg, \emph{a$\textsubscript{0}$}).
-For a dense tensor, all of the coordinates exist and all of the payloads are nonempty (as indicated by the solid brown circles) or nonzero (as indicated by the green squares with alphabetical labels).
+For intermediate ranks, the payload is a fiber from a lower rank (\eg, the first coordinate in \emph{Rank1} has the first fiber in \emph{Rank0} as its payload); for a coordinate in \emph{Rank0}, the payload is a simple value (\eg, the first coordinate in \emph{Rank0} has the value $a_{0}$ as its payload.